awayisblue/gridfs-stream/Readme.md

 })
 ```

-The `gridfs-stream` module exports a constructor that accepts an open [mongodb-native](https://github.com/mongodb/node-mongodb-native/) db and the [mongodb-native](https://github.com/mongodb/node-mongodb-native/) driver you are using. _The db must already be opened before calling `createWriteStream` or `createReadStream`._
+The `blue-gridfs` module exports a constructor that accepts an open [mongodb-native](https://github.com/mongodb/node-mongodb-native/) db and the [mongodb-native](https://github.com/mongodb/node-mongodb-native/) driver you are using. _The db must already be opened before calling `createWriteStream` or `createReadStream`._

 Now we're ready to start streaming.